autometrics-dev/autometrics-py/README.md

     ```

 - You can also track the number of concurrent calls to a function by using the `track_concurrency` argument: `@autometrics(track_concurrency=True)`.

-Note: this currently only supported by the `prometheus` tracker, set with the environment variable `AUTOMETRICS_TRACKER=prometheus`.
+    > Note: Concurrency tracking is only supported when you set with the environment variable `AUTOMETRICS_TRACKER=prometheus`.

 - To access the PromQL queries for your decorated functions, run `help(yourfunction)` or `print(yourfunction.__doc__)`.

 - To show tooltips over decorated functions in VSCode, with links to Prometheus queries, try installing [the VSCode extension](https://marketplace.visualstudio.com/items?itemName=Fiberplane.autometrics).

     > Note that we cannot support tooltips without a VSCode extension due to behavior of the [static analyzer](https://github.com/davidhalter/jedi/issues/1921) used in VSCode.

 ## Dashboards